leikareipa/lintulista/README.md

 - id: Running row id.
 - timestamp: A Unix timestamp (seconds from epoch) for when this log entry was entered into the database.
 Stored as a 4-byte int (instead of 8 bytes, as in the other tables) to save space.
 - event_id: A code identifying the event/error.
 See the comments for `log_event()` and `log_error()` in [server/database.php](server/database.php) for a list of the event and error codes.
 - target_list_id: Corresponds to a list_id in **lintulista_lists**, identifying the list of which this log entry is about.
-Can be NULL if e.g. no particular list was implicated, such as when logging the error of a user attempting to access a list using an invalid key.
+Can be NULL - for instance, when no particular list was implicated, such as when logging the error of a user attempting to access a list using an invalid key.

 #### The .htaccess file
 Lintulista comes with a pre-configured Apache `.htaccess` file for URL rewriting.

-For instance, the end-user can provide the short-hand URL `/lintulista/katsele/abc`, which will be rewritten into `/lintulista/view.php?list=abc`.
+This allows the end-user access to more convenient URLs - e.g. `/lintulista/katsele/abc`, which will be rewritten into `/lintulista/view.php?list=abc`.

-You may need to adapt this file to fit your particular type of web hosting etc.
+You may need to adapt this file to fit your particular web hosting etc.

 #### Deploying
 To deploy Lintulista on a server, copy into a directory on the server the following files (maintaining the directory structure):